westmuse/program-committee/content/proposals/WMA2019_SP73_Feast.md

   first_name: Robert
   is_confirmed: false
   last_name: Hirai
+  organization: Consular Office of Japan
   primary_email: robert.hirai@gmail.com
   reason: >-
-    Mr. Hirai served on the Boise Art Museum’s Community Advisory Committee in 2016 for the exhibition Minidoka: Artist As Witness.
+    Mr. Hirai served on the Boise Art Museum's Community Advisory Committee in 2016 for the exhibition _Minidoka: Artist As Witness_.
 He is heavily involved in the local community and served as the president of the Boise Valley Japanese American Citizens League before being appointed Honorary Consul General of Japan in Idaho.
-As a past member of an advisory group at BAM, Mr.
-    Hirai will provide a unique perspective on the importance of including community members in conversations about exhibitions.
+As a past member of an advisory group at BAM, Mr. Hirai will provide a unique perspective on the importance of including community members in conversations about exhibitions.
   telephone: 208-870-4558
   title: Honorary Consul General of Japan in Idaho
 presenter_2:
-  first_name: Representative from an institution with an on-going advisory group
+  first_name: Representative from an institution with an on-going advisory group.
-  last_name: Ann Hanniball (possible)
+  last_name: 'Possible: Ann Hanniball'
+  organization: Natural History Museum of Utah
   primary_email: hanniball@nhmu.utah.edu
   reason: >-
     Ann Hannibal acts as liaison to the Indian Advisory Committees.
 The Indian